suesslin/luki.github.io/about.md

 ---

 ## Current Situation
-Currently, I am a junior at Holbein-Gymnasium Augsburg, a university/college-preparatory school.
-It may be interesting to know that Rudolf Diesel, the inventor of the Diesel engine, though I plead for electric engines nowadays.
+Currently, I am a senior at Holbein-Gymnasium Augsburg, a university/college-preparatory school.
+It may be interesting to know that Rudolf Diesel, the inventor of the Diesel engine.
 Beside studies, I spend my time reading about various topics, i.a.
 Computer Science, politics and philosophy or programming some [projects](http://github.com/luki).
 Additionally, I play the guitar (acoustic and electric) and write as well, as can be seen on this blog.
-Irregularly, I also try to study Japanese.
-I know Hiragana and Katakana and some kanji so far.

 ## Experience
 ### Work